data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 We'll see all this data transfer happening here, we'll see our tasks happening here, we can see these big batches of fit and score fit - so fitting - fitting the models then finding how well they perform via this *k-fold* cross validation which is really cool... and let's just... yep - we can see what's happening here.
 We can see we... currently have 12 processing - we've got seven in memory and we have several more that we need to do.
 Our Dask workers, we can see our c- oh! we can see our CPU usage, we can see how - we can see CPU usage across all the workers which is - which is pretty cool, seeing that distribution is, is really nice.
 Whenever some form of bee swarm plot - if you have enough - would - would be useful there, or even um some form of cumulative distribution function or something like that.
 Not a histogram, people!
 Okay, you can go to my bayesian tutorial that I've taught here before to hear me rave about the - the horrors of histograms.

 (Highlights a code cell containing `grid_search.best_params_, grid_search.best_score_`) So we saw that talk - a minute!
-Which is great and we split it across, you know eight cores or whatever it is, and now we'll have a look once again we get the same best performer which is which is a sanity check um and that's pretty cool i think um we have a we actually have a few minutes left so i am gonna just see if i can um oh let me think yeah i will see if i can burst burst to the cloud and and and do this um that will take uh a minute a minute or two to create the cluster again um but while we're while we're doing that i'm wondering if we have any any questions um or if anyone has any feedback on on this workshop i very much welcome welcome that um perhaps if there are any final messages you'd you'd like to say james while we're spinning this up you can you can let me know yeah sure i just also first off wanted to say thanks everyone for attending and like bearing bearing with us uh with the technical difficulties really appreciate that um real quick i'm just yeah so if you have if you have questions please post in the q a section while the cold cluster's spinning up uh theodore posted in the last largest example of grid search how much performance gain did we get from using das and not just in jobs hmm that's a great question and we actually didn't see um let's see so it took 80 seconds ah let me get this they're actually not comparable
+Which is great and we split it across, you know eight cores or whatever it is, and now we'll have a look (runs code cell).
+Once again, we get the same best performer which is - which is a sanity check... and that's pretty cool.
+I think we have a- we actually have a few minutes left.
+So I am gonna just see if I can... oh, let me think... yeah (runs code cell), I will see if I can (highlights a code cell containing `import coiled`) burst - burst to the cloud and - and (runs code cell) - and do this.
+That will take a minute - a minute or two to create the cluster again, but while we're - while we're doing that, I'm wondering if we have any - any questions?... or if anyone has any feedback on - on this workshop?
+I very much welcome - welcome that; perhaps if there are any final messages you'd - you'd like to say James?... while we're spinning this up, you can - you can let me know?

+**James:**

+Yeah, sure!
+I just also first off wanted to say, thanks everyone for attending and like bearing - bearing with us, with the technical difficulties - really appreciate that.
+Real quick - I'm just - yeah so if you have - if you have questions please post in the Q&A section while the Coiled cluster's spinning up.
+Theodore posted, "In the last - largest example of grid search, how much performance gain did we get from using das and not just `n_jobs`?"

+**Hugo:**

+That's a great question and we actually didn't see... (scrolling up) let's see... so it took 80 seconds ah let me get this they're actually not comparable